tanweijie123/tp/docs/DeveloperGuide.md

 1. Deleting a Session while all Sessions are being shown

    1. Test case: `sdel 1 f/` <br>
-       Expected: The session in index 1 (as shown in the Session List) will be deleted alongside all schedules associated to the session.
-Details of the deleted session is shown in the status message.
+       Expected: The Session in index 1 (as shown in the Session List) will be deleted alongside all Schedules associated to the Session.
+Details of the deleted Session is shown in the status message.

    1. Test case: `sdel 1` <br>
-       Expected: If there are no schedules associated to the session in index 1 (as shown in the Session List), similar to previous.
-Else, it will not delete the session and error message will be shown in the status message
+       Expected: If there are no Schedules associated to the Session in index 1 (as shown in the Session List), similar to previous.
+Else, it will not delete the Session and error message will be shown in the status message

-   1. Other incorrect DeleteSession commands to try: `sdel`, `sdel x` (where x is larger than the list size)<br>
+   1. Other incorrect Delete Session commands to try: `sdel`, `sdel x` (where x is larger than the list size)<br>
-       Expected: It will not delete the session and error message will be shown in the status message.
+       Expected: It will not delete the Session and error message will be shown in the status message.

 ### Viewing Sessions within Period